vndreiii/mpv-music/readme.md

 ### 📥 1.
 Get umpv

-You'll need the umpv helper script (It’s a cute little wrapper to launch mpv smartly via IPC that does magic stuff like having a single instance of MPV running all the time and redirect all new added songs to itself).
+You'll need the umpv helper script (It’s a cute little wrapper to launch mpv smartly via IPC that does magic stuff like having a single instance of MPV running all the time and redirect all new added songs to itself)

 ```bash
 sudo wget -O /usr/local/bin/umpv https://raw.githubusercontent.com/mpv-player/mpv/refs/heads/master/TOOLS/umpv